-Getting products and features in front of the target audience early and often keeps the concepts grounded and reduces assumptions.
+Getting products and features in front of the target audience early and often keeps the concepts grounded and can validate (or invalidate) assumptions.
 Whether that is getting feedback on mocks, interactive prototypes or further testing on released features, looking for friction points along with frustration/confusion can help make for a successful product.

 I believe all user research should produce actionable insights, things that can be done to solve issues that arose in usability testing, or possible adjustments to test in following sessions.
 At small scale, not all issues are going to generalize to the larger population, so it’s important not to fixate on individual complaints, particularly expressed opinions, but to look for patterns, or at least take note of issues that can be validated at scale through analytics or a wider survey.
 In general, you get more accurate data observing what people do than asking what they think they will do.

 To me, design is problem solving.
-Either we are starting with a validated user problem or alternatively, a business goal, like moving a specific KPI.
+Either we are starting with a validated user problem or alternatively, a business goal, like moving a specific KPI or OKR.
 Ultimately, it’s not the user’s job to propose solutions to their problems, it is our job as product designers to come up with elegant solutions.
 Articulating clear jobs-to-be-done from user research can be very effective in guiding solutions that are solving real problems rather than just brainstorming solutions in search of problems.

 Once a user problem or business goal has been established, I like to start with competitive research, not just within the industry, but any product that has solved a similar problem.
 I look for parallel structures, metaphors, that could apply to the problem at hand.
 That covers awareness of current design patterns, and knowing how to combine design elements to create a cohesive whole that is familiar and intuitive but also artfully solving the problem by pulling inspiration from diverse sources.